FAQs for the School-wide DrPH Program beginning June 2017

 How long does it take to complete the part-time DrPH Program?

 The program can be completed in a minimum of four years.
 We anticipate that most students will complete the program in a period of 4-6 years.
 Students must complete the coursework on a part-time basis and sit for preliminary oral exams within four years of matriculation and have up to nine years, if needed, to complete the full program requirements.

 Is funding available for the part-time DrPH Program?

 At this time, there are a limited number of fellowships for the School-wide DrPH Program available through the Bloomberg American Health Initiative.
-Interested students must apply for both the DrPH program and the Fellowship (two separate applications) by December 1, 2017 in order to be considered for funding beginning in 2018.
+Interested students must apply for both the DrPH program and the Fellowship (two separate applications) by December 1, 2018 in order to be considered for funding beginning in 2019.
 For further details regarding eligibility and application process please visit the Bloomberg Fellows application page.
-For the first year only, students already matriculated into the first year of the redesigned School-wide DrPH program (2017 program start) are eligible to apply for the Bloomberg Doctoral Fellows Program.
-If selected, these students will receive financial support on a pro rata basis, reflecting the credits that they still have to take during the program.

 Are GRE or GMAT scores required?